Southpaw-TACTIC/TACTIC/README.md

 ## Workflow Platform

-TACTIC is an open-source platform used for configuring and deploying enterprise Workflow solutions.
+TACTIC is an open-source remote collaboration platform used for configuring and deploying enterprise Workflow solutions.
 These solutions simplify the development and delivery of digital assets through a well defined set of processes.
 This is accomplished by integrating a core Workflow Engine with Digital Asset Management and Content Management components to provide a complete platform for individualized enterprise Workflow solutions